AdenChen27/AdenChen27.github.io/content/papers/REU2024/index.md

 lastmod: 2024-09-20
 tags: ["Operator Theory", "Functional Analysis", "Spectral Theory"]
 author: ["Aden Chen"]
 description: "The min-max theorem offers a variational characterization of the discrete eigenvalues that lie below the essential spectrum of a self-adjoint operator.
-In this paper, we develop the necessary tools and present a proof of this theorem. "
+In this paper, we develop the necessary tools to state and ultimately prove this theorem."
 summary: "The min-max theorem offers a variational characterization of the discrete eigenvalues that lie below the essential spectrum of a self-adjoint operator.
-In this paper, we develop the necessary tools and present a proof of this theorem. "
+In this paper, we develop the necessary tools to state and ultimately prove this theorem."
 # cover:
 #     image: "paper2.png"
 #     alt: "Spectral Theory"